gitkraken/gitkraken-desktop-docs/gitkraken-desktop/current.md

  - Fixed duplicate base branch options that showed when creating a branch in the Launchpad issue view panel.

 ***

 <a id="v10-1-1"></a>
 ## Version 10.1.1

-_Read the [full release notes](https://help.gitkraken.com/gitkraken-client/current/#version-10-1-1) and see how it all works!_

 ### Wednesday, July 17th, 2024